PrakyathReddy/jenkins/pipeline-to-test-agent-configuration/README.md

 configuring docker as agent and verifying if the container has nodejs or not, because i have used a nodejs container

 jenkins will request docker to spin up a container on the fly, and assign the job to it, then terminate the container once the job is complete.

+On jenkins:

+new item > pipeline > pipeline script from scm > update repo url & branch name > provide path to jenkinsfile on repo Click Build Now